Sustainable design and construction is a priority for the Council.

-From October 2016 zero carbon standards apply to all new major residential development (10 or more housing units) in line with London Plan policy 5.2.
-This means that at least 35% of regulated CO2 emission reductions (against a Building Regulations Part L (2013) baseline) must be achieved on-site, with the remaining emissions, up to 100%, to be offset through a contribution to the Council’s Carbon Offset fund.
+Every major development proposal should be accompanied by an energy assessment demonstrating how the targets for carbon dioxide emissions reduction will be met within the framework of the energy hierarchy.
+Zero carbon standards apply to all new major residential development (10 or more housing units) in line with London Plan (2016) policy 5.2 and draft London Plan Policy SI2.
+This means that at least 35% of regulated CO2 emission reductions (against a Building Regulations Part L (2013) baseline) must be achieved on-site, with the remaining emissions, up to 100%, to be offset through a contribution to the Council's Carbon Offset Fund.

 Smaller residential schemes (below 10 units) and major non-residential schemes must achieve a 35% reduction in CO2 emissions (regulated) against a Building Regulations Part L (2013) baseline.
 If this is not technically feasible and therefore cannot be achieved using on-site measures then applicants will need to demonstrate and justify this as part of a planning application.
 A cash in lieu contribution to the Council’s Carbon Offset fund will be sought in cases where it is not technically feasible.

 The Sustainable Construction Checklist Supplementary Planning Document (pdf, 493 KB) (June 2020 (pdf, 71 KB)) describes the key principles of sustainable design and construction which we expect all applicants to follow.
 The SPD reflects the Council’s climate emergency declaration and the ambition to seek the highest standards of design and construction to improve the environmental performance of developments.

 It forms a mandatory part of the planning application for the following classes of development: